Dennis Carrell, our agronomist, directs a focused precision effort to analyze our operation and to implement practices to improve our profitability.

 Many tools are available to enhance crop data accumulation and analysis.
 It is the ability to intensively manage ever smaller areas of a field.
-We are all in business to make a profit.

 Lamb Farms has learned that different areas of various fields may be more or less profitable.
 The goal is to increase the overall profitability, which literally means we need to focus on smaller areas of those fields.
 The challenge is to identify the limiting factor and a reasonable means to effectively overcome that challenge.

 The ultimate goal of our precision efforts is to identify areas of fields which can be tweaked to improve the overall profitability levels.
-And we feel the ultimate analysis concludes with a variable profit map.
+We feel the ultimate analysis concludes with a variable profit map.
 Similar to a yield map showing variable yields, a profit map includes enough detail to look at the variable profit or loss levels in various parts of each field.

-To derive a profit map we include input expenses which may be constant (as land charges) or variable (as fertilizer), and then we add in the yield maps.
+To derive a profit map, we include input expenses which may be constant (as land charges) or variable (as fertilizer) and then we add in the yield maps.
 Crunching all of the data through certain software will generate a profit map such as this one.
 In this example, the areas with yellow color realized a profit of between $60 and $90 per acre.
 The areas in purple or red realized a net loss per acre.

 Accurate data accumulation is critical for the foundation of further analysis and implementing improvements and adjustments in processes.
 Lamb Farms’ Dennis Carrell is one of the best soil samplers around!

 Dennis has pulled many tens of thousands of samples in recent years.
-He has studied the ‘science’ of sampling and determined the process for sampling soils is to gather the best samples possible.
+He has studied the “science” of sampling and determined the process for sampling soils is to gather the best samples possible.

 Over time, the basic philosophy of identifying where to sample has changed.
-Years ago many sampling programs were targeted only to large areas such as the ‘Northwest 10 acres of a 40-acre field.’
+Years ago many sampling programs were targeted only to large areas such as the “Northwest 10 acres of a 40-acre field.”
 However, many people started sampling by soil types which was a tremendous improvement to recognize differences in the field.
-As technological capabilities evolved, many samples were pulled by a ‘grid’ system.
+As technological capabilities evolved, many samples were pulled by a “grid” system.

 In more recent times, Lamb Farms has been sampling its soil using a combination of soil types and the grid system.
 This allows us to exploit the strengths of both philosophies to most accurately identify areas to intensively sample to generate a great inventory of nutrients available in a field.